-The "trafficking of persons" law includes the crime of benefitting financially from participation in a venture that subjected a person to "sexual servitude"; a violation is punishable by up to 50 years imprisonment and a fine up to \$100,000 when the victim is a child.
-The CSEC crime of "promoting prostitution" applies to facilitators who permit their premises to be regularly used for prostitution; if the victim is under 18, a violation is punishable by up to 100 years imprisonment (the first 25 of which cannot be suspended or made eligible for parole) and a fine up to \$50,000.

-Facilitators face asset forfeiture for human trafficking and "sexual servitude" offenses.
+"Trafficking of persons" includes the crime of benefitting financially from facilitating trafficking conduct or from participation in a venture that subjected a person to sexual servitude; a violation is punishable by up to 50 years imprisonment and a fine up to \$100,000 when the victim is a child.
+The CSEC crime of "promoting prostitution" applies to facilitators who participate in transporting minors or permit their premises to be regularly used for prostitution; if the victim is under 18, a violation is punishable by up to 100 years imprisonment (the first 25 of which cannot be suspended or made eligible for parole) and a fine up to \$50,000.
+Facilitators face asset forfeiture for "trafficking of persons" and "sexual servitude" offenses.
 Restitution is mandatory for victims who suffer a pecuniary or economic loss.
-The CSEC crime of "sexual abuse of children," which criminalizes distributing, selling and advertising ICSE, is punishable by up to 100 years imprisonment and a fine up to \$10,000; a minimum sentence of four years is imposed when the child is under the age of 16, and the defendant must serve at least 10 years when the child is 12 or younger.
+The CSEC crime of "sexual abuse of children," which criminalizes distributing, selling and advertising CSAM, is punishable by up to 100 years imprisonment and a fine up to \$10,000; a minimum sentence of four years is imposed when the child is under the age of 16, and the defendant must serve at least 25 years when the child is 12 or younger.
 No laws in Montana address sex tourism.